kcummings/kgrep/README.md

 **ReplacementString Control Options**

 The following controls can be embedded anywhere in the ReplacementFile or stacked *ReplacementStrings*.
 Control options are not case sensitive but must be at the beginning of a line.
+Control Options are no case sensitive but there values are case sensitive when applied to a line.
 There is no separate config file.

-- **delim=?** where ? represents the new delimiter character.
-The delimiter is the character that separates the ReplacementString fields.
+- **delim=?** where ? represents a single or a series of character enclosed in optional quotes.
+Its value is the new delimiter.
+This value separates the ReplacementString fields.
 Default is "~".

-- **comment=?** where ? is the character to designate the beginning of a comment.
+- **comment=?** This value designates the beginning of a comment.
 Default is "#".

+- **ScannerFS=?** The scanned tokens are "glued" together with the value of this option.
+Default is "\n".

 - **scope=[first|all]** If set to **first**, the first time a *ReplacementString* is found on the line, no other replacements are applied to that line.
 If set to **all** , as many Replacements as possible will be applied to a line.